How to get touch with us over the festive period

 If you made a will before you got divorced, this will is still valid - but it may cause several problems in the event of your death.
 Most people appoint their spouse as an executor and/or beneficiary of the estate.

 In England and Wales, the effect of divorce on your will is that it will treat your former spouse as if they predeceased you, meaning that they will no longer be able to act as your executor or benefit from your estate.
-As a result, it is essential that you appoint another executor and clarify who you wish to inherit from your estate.
+As a result, you must appoint another executor and clarify who you wish to inherit from your estate.
 For the majority of people, the most straightforward way to ensure their estate is distributed without issue and as they would wish is to make a new will.

 Change your Power of Attorney